aaronlifenghan/aaron-project-hlepor/README.md

+aaron-project-hlepor: Language-independent Model
-aaron-project-hlepor: open source for research only
+for Machine Translation Evaluation with Reinforced Factors open source for research only
 ====================

 introduction of hLEPOR: Language independent Model for Machine Translation Evaluation with Reinforced Factors